votingworks/vxsuite/README.md

 If you are using our automated build process, we automatically clone our primary github repositories in the ~/code directory for you.
 Please note: these are https clones.
-You will need to convert them to ssh once your ssh key is properly configured.
+You will need to convert them to ssh once your ssh key is properly configured if you plan to contribute. .
 You can find instructions on converting an https repo here: https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh

 If you are not using our automated build process, you can clone manually.